mauroseb/mauroseb.github.io/_posts/2020-05-23-ovn-troubleshooting-day.md

 One thing to note at this point is that as I mentioned earlier the routers are no longer highly available using _VRRP_, instead OVN uses _BFD_ protocol, but this HA configuration is internal for OVN and not visible from OpenStack point of view.
 This means that we do see or set **ha** property for every router in Neutron anymore.
 It will be just the default for every router.

-**NOTE:** All OVN related commands have to be run in the container __ovn-dbs-bundle-podman-0__ which runs the OVN DB and is the master in my case.
+{% include note.html content="All OVN related commands have to be run in the container __ovn-dbs-bundle-podman-0__ which runs the OVN DB and is the master in my case." %}

 The northbound DB looks like this: